ykdojo/sensei/README.md

 ## Find a command

+sensei -c

-sensei -c revert back to a particular commit with git
+Describe a command you want to find: revert back to a particular commit with git

-sensei -c nvm install a specific version of node
+sensei -c

-sensei -c npm install a package from the current working directory
+Describe a command you want to find: npm globally install a package from the current working directory

 ## Explain a command

 sensei -e

-Enter a command to explain:

-git reset --hard <commit-hash>
+Enter a command to explain: git reset --hard <commit-hash>

 ## Ask anything (TODO: use Codex?)